BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 ## What Goes Into Dialog in Baldur’s Gate 3?

-There's five files specific to dialog in the game, which will all need to be present when creating new scenes—but you may not need all of them when editing existing dialog!
+There's five file types specific to dialog in the game, which will all need to be present when creating new scenes - but you may not need all of them when editing existing dialog.

 These dialog-specific files are as follows: